top of page

 Yet the story doesn’t end there.

-Around Barranco, other chefs compose their own narratives through state-of-the-art restaurants.
-Each one offers a different way to taste Lima’s complexity:
+Around Barranco, other chefs in the district are composing their own narratives.
+Each one offers a different way to taste Peru’s complexity:

 Evening –